Kaushik-Puttaswamy/Master-Thesis-Transparency_MedTranscription_BERT_XAI/README.md

 # Research Methodology

 This study delves into the application of BERT-based language models for classifying medical text transcriptions across various disciplines, addressing significant gaps in existing literature.
-By systematically comparing BERT variations and integrating explainable AI (XAI) techniques, the research aims to enhance both accuracy and interpretability in clinical contexts.
+By systematically comparing BERT variations and integrating XAI techniques, the research aims to enhance both accuracy and interpretability in clinical contexts.
 Through rigorous data preprocessing, exploratory analysis, and robust model evaluation, the study strives to provide actionable insights to improve the reliability and ethical implementation of AI-driven medical transcription categorization.

 # Dataset
 This dataset has 4999 rows of records and six columns (‘Unnamed: 0,’ ‘description,’ ‘medical_specialty,’ ‘sample_name,’ ‘transcription,’ and ‘keywords’), as shown below.